IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Konrad Luca - capitalist
 - puppet of the synod
 - Retro computing aesthetics: [dana siberia](https://newsletter.shifthappens.site/archive/the-cursed-universes-of-dana-sibera/)
-Order (synod?) -  secret order of megalomaniac scholars (artificers, mages, etc)
+Disciples of Gilead - come up with a cool codename
-- Learned of the legends of the last engine of fate and want to replicate it (don't know it will destroy the world)
+- Learned of the legends of the last engine of fate and want to replicate it
+	- some want power and don't know it will destroy the world, some fate-stolen
 - Led/controlled by Gilead, a lot of them are fate-stolen
+	- maybe some of them were adventurers who got close to knowledge of the fate engine / gilead and were fate-stolen
+	- were trying to create Indira as a sorcerer member, but she was defective and ran?
-- Owl, apostasy lawyer, also have some puppet leader whos an old man?
+- Owl, apostasy lawyer, Giltstern?
-	- puppet head is close to home - the patrician, one of the dukes, Giltstern?
+	- if Giltstern is a disciple then why have Luca run for office
+	- give each member a distinct role
 - steps to power
 	- find ancient artificer's lab on how to create advanced automata
 	- find pieces of the old fate engine